colehurwitz/ERSS/README.md

 # Extracellular Recording Site Simulator

-Tool for creating a biophysically realistic extracellular recording site given a probe geometry and brain region.
-Currently supports the Neuropixels probe geometry and a detailed Somatosensory cortex column brain region of a rat.
+Tool for creating a biophysically realistic recording site given a probe geometry and brain region.
+Currently supports the Neuropixels probe and the Somatosensory cortex column brain region of a rat.

 ## Getting Started